sinzlab/mei/README.md

 $$
     x_{t+1} = p\left(x_t + \alpha g\left(\frac{\delta f}{\delta x_t}\right)\right)\text{.}
 $$
 These functions ($t$, $r$, $g$ and $p$) should cover the most common scenarios when creating [feature visualizations](https://distill.pub/2017/feature-visualization/) for neural network models.
-We provide implementations for many of these commonly used functions.
+We provide implementations for many of these commonly used functions in `feature_vis.ops`.

 You can check the `Examples.ipynb` notebook to see how to visualize features from a VGG network or real neurons[1] under different configurations.